Ramana Maharshi: Bhakti

-Although he advocated self-enquiry as the fastest means to realisation, he also recommended the path of bhakti and self-surrender (to one's deity or guru) either concurrently or as an adequate alternative, which would ultimately converge with the path of self-enquiry.
+Although Ramana Maharshi advocated self-enquiry as the fastest means to realisation, he also recommended the path of bhakti and self-surrender (to one's deity or guru) either concurrently or as an adequate alternative, which would ultimately converge with the path of self-enquiry.
+According to Ramana Maharshi, Jnana and Bhakti are not different paths, but both lead to the same goal: the realisation of the Self.
+He taught that true Bhakti is love for the Self, and since the Self is God, love for the Self is also love for God.

 Surrender has to be complete and desireless, without any expectations of solutions or rewards, or even liberation.
 It is a willingness to accept whatever happens.
 Surrender is not the willful act of an individual self, but the growing awareness that there is no individual self to surrender.
 Practice is aimed at the removal of ignorance, not at the attainment of realisation.

 Reincarnation

 According to David Godman, Ramana Maharshi taught that the idea of reincarnation is based on wrong ideas about the individual self as being real.
 Ramana Maharshi would sometimes say that rebirth does exist, to step forward to those who were not able to fully grasp the non-reality of the individual self.
 But when this illusoriness is realised, there is no room any more for ideas about reincarnation.
-When the identification with the body stops, any notions about death and rebirth become inapplicable, since there is no birth or death within Self.
+When the identification with the body stops, any notions about death and rebirth become inapplicable, since there is no birth or death within Self, a teaching known as Ajativada.
 Ramana Maharshi:

+Yoga

+Ramana Maharshi viewed yoga as a means to steady the mind and support self-enquiry.
+He suggested practices like devotion, breath control, and meditation (dhyana) to calm the restless mind and focus it on the self.